opendatasoft/ods-documentation/source/creating_maps_charts/02_creating_advanced_charts/analyze.rst

 Step 2: Add a series
 ^^^^^^^^^^^^^^^^^^^^

-Add another series to show Brent prices.
+Add another series to show Brent prices:

 1. Click on the **Add a series** button.